-The Artist Resource Manager reviews Artist Housing Certification applications.
-The decision of the Artist Resource Manager is final.
+The Mayor's Office of Arts and Culture reviews Artist Housing Certification applications.
+Decision are final.
 If you are rejected, it is because your application did not prove active artistic work in the past three years.
 You can re-apply if your application is rejected.

 We review applications on a bi-monthly basis.
-Applicants should hear back no more than two months after applying.WE CONSIDER ARTISTS IN THE FOLLOWING DISCIPLINES:
+Applicants should hear back no more than 10 weeks after applying.WE only CONSIDER ARTISTS IN THE FOLLOWING DISCIPLINES:

-- Visual Arts: including painting, printmaking, sculpture, photography, conceptual art, ceramics, woodworking, architecture/design, media arts, film, and new media
+- Visual Arts: including painting, printmaking, sculpture, photography, conceptual art, craft art (ceramics, woodworking, fashion design, jewelry making, etc.) architecture/design (not including engineering and home staging), media arts, film, and new media.

-- Literary Arts: including fiction, nonfiction, poetry, and spoken word
+- Literary Arts: including fiction, creative nonfiction (not including writing intended for scholarly purposes), poetry, and spoken word.

 Evidence of a body of work over the past three years.
 Your artistic resume or CV should list any of the following: